Brookfield Park Ice Rink

-Submissions for October 2017 YMVA monthly email updates can be sent no later than September 25th to Jennifer Fortier
+Submissions for the February 2018 YMVA monthly email updates can be sent no later than January 22th to Jennifer Fortier

 Officer Howard Clements of 32 Division gave the following tips at the YMVA Safety Event on May 2, 2017 to help prevent crime in our neighbourhood: